Quantifying the Upper Limit of Backflash Attack in Quantum Key Distribution: Abstract

 \section{Abstract}

-Quantum Key Distribution (QKD) theoretically provides information-theoretic security based on physical laws.
-However, imperfections in practice lead to the possibility of quantum hacking on the QKD implementation, especially the passive attacks that are difficult to be detected.
-In this paper, we study experimentally and theoretically the upper limit of a backflash attack, as one of the vital passive attacks, on a fiber-based QKD system.
-We experimentally demonstrate the backflash attack on a full equipped fiber-based QKD receiver to show its feasibility and limited distinguish ratio of decoding.
-More importantly, we have developed a simulation model to analyze the maximum distinguish ratio of decoding can be achieved considering the wide-spectrum feature of backflash photons, which indicates that Eve can extract effective key information from 95.7\% of the backflash photons.
-Consequently, the secure key rate of the decoy-state BB84 QKD system under backflash attack is calculated.
-This work provides a general methodology to comprehensively evaluate the effect of the backflash attack on a QKD system.
+Quantum key distribution (QKD) provides information-theoretic security grounded in the fundamental laws of physics.
+Nevertheless, practical imperfections can introduce side channels that expose QKD systems to quantum hacking, especially passive attacks that are inherently difficult to detect.
+In this study, we experimentally and theoretically investigate the upper limit of the backflash attack—a representative passive side-channel threat.
+Using a fully equipped fiber-based QKD receiver, we demonstrate the feasibility of the attack and reveal its limited capability in distinguishing quantum states.
+We further develop a theoretical framework to quantify the maximum distinguishability achievable by an eavesdropper, taking into account the broadband spectral nature of backflash photons.
+The analysis shows that Eve can extract effective key information from at most 95.7\% of the backflash photons.
+Based on these findings, we evaluate the secure key rate of a decoy-state BB84 QKD system under backflash attack.
+Our results provide a quantitative assessment of the vulnerability of QKD systems to backflash emissions and offer a general methodology to evaluate the practical security of QKD systems.